DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 Uploads all the assets of your current working directory as a Custom App design.

-You can choose to ignore certain files, meaning domo publish will not upload those files.
+You can choose to [ignore certain files]((/docs/Apps/App-Framework/Guides/manifest.md#ignore)), meaning domo publish will not upload those files.
 Any node_modules directories are ignored by default.
 Refer to the [manifest](/docs/Apps/App-Framework/Guides/manifest.md#ignore) reference docs for more details on ignoring files.

 If an existing ID is not found in the manifest then a new design will be created and the manifest file will be updated with the newly created design Id.
 Existing designs will be updated.